tidu-rs Design

 wrt: &[Op::InputKey],

-) -> LinearFragment<Op>;Each call to differentiate receives a unique DiffPassId (monotonically increasing counter).
-Tangent input keys are generated via wrt_key.tangent_of(pass_id) (see ADKey trait in chainrules.md).
+) -> LinearizedGraph<Op>;Each call to linearize receives a unique DiffPassId (monotonically increasing counter).
+Tangent input keys are generated via wrt_key.tangent_of(pass_id) (see ADKey in the primitive AD contract).

 Algorithm: